flutter/website/src/docs/development/ui/animations/index.md

 the following commonly used patterns:
 `Container` transforms, shared axis transitions, fade through transitions, and fade transitions.

+## Common animation patterns

+Most UX or motion designers find that certain animation patterns are used repeatedly when designing a UI.
+This section lists some of the commonly used animation patterns, and tells you where to learn more.

 ### Animated list or grid